What Josiah Saw arrives on Shudder on August 4th.

 READ MORE: THE DEVIL ALL THE TIME

 Thomas (Scott Haze) lives alone with his controlling and volatile father, Josiah (Robert Patrick), in a rundown farmhouse that died the day Thomas found his mother hanging from a tree.
 Her loss surrounds the toxic daily life of alcohol, manipulation and religion as an oil company attempts to buy the land.
 After a vision in his sleep, Josiah proclaims to Thomas that his siblings must return to the farm at the haunting request of their dead mother.
-However, Eli (Nick Stahl) and his sister Mary (Kelli Garner) ran from the farm long ago.
-But is an oil company’s interest in the farm and its contaminated land enough to draw them back home?
+However, Eli (Nick Stahl) and his sister, Mary (Kelli Garner), ran away from the farm long ago.
+But is an oil company’s interest in the farm and its contaminated land enough to draw them back to the area?

 READ MORE: MOTHERLY